metagenlab/diag_pipelines/README.rst

    sh -c 'snakemake --snakefile $pipeline_folder/workflows/assembly_quality.rules \
    --use-conda --conda-prefix $conda_folder --configfile config.yaml'

 Update the config file for your needs.
+If you have read files you want to analyse, they should be stored in the ``links`` folder from your current working directory.

 Generating files of interest
 ============================